 Choose a common area of your home to keep and/or use the computer to prevent web searches from happening in private.
 Keep an up to date list of all device passwords, and practice a strict no-device policy if your children change the passwords without your consent.
 Consider only allowing your children to use social media that you understand and for which you have a personal account so that you can follow or friend your child to keep them accountable to safe practices.

 Limiting time spent on technology is also an important practice.
 Home devices such as Circle can track and turn off wi-fi during certain times of the day, like right before bed.
-This device gives parents some intentional control and does the enforcement of the rules, too.
+This device gives parents some intentional control and helps enforce the rules.

 Get the Most Out of the Internet and Social Media